twolfson/twolfson.com/articles/cone-down.md

   "author": "Todd Wolfson",
   "date": "2019-10-24T02:15:39-0500",
-  "keywords": "art, electronics, construction, burning man", "summary": "Quick rundown of construction of a giant upside down ice cream cone for Burning Man" }
+  "keywords": "art, electronics, construction, burning man", "summary": "Rundown of construction of a giant upside down ice cream cone art project for Burning Man" }

 This year at Burning Man, I helped build another giant art piece with the same team as [Rainbow Bridge][].
 This time it was a giant upside down ice cream cone named [Cone Down][]